When Can I Take A Pregnancy Test and Get a Positive Result?

 Unfortunately, pregnancy tests are not magic.
-You cannot take one the morning after you had sex and assume that it will be positive, or negative.
-There are several things that need to occur before you can get reliable results with a home pregnancy test.
+You cannot take one the morning after you had sex and assume that it will be positive or negative.

 - Date of ovulation